mideind/EmblaCoreFlutter/README.md

-EmblaCore is a Dart library containing the core session functionality in [Embla](https://github.com/mideind/EmblaFlutterApp), a mobile Icelandic-language voice assistant client implemented using [Flutter](https://flutter.dev/).
+EmblaCore is a Dart library containing the core session functionality in [Embla](https://github.com/mideind/EmblaFlutterApp), a mobile Icelandic-language voice assistant client implemented in [Flutter](https://flutter.dev/).
 Requires Flutter >= 3.0.0.

 ## How to use